Alois Miedl: Second World War

 He used the Goudstikker name and fame to do business.
-In return he protected the Jewish mother of Goudstikker, who hadn't fled the Netherlands with the rest of the family and now faced the same risks as all Jews in Nazi-occupied Europe.
+In return he protected the Jewish mother of Goudstikker, who had not fled the Netherlands with the rest of the family and now faced the same risks as all Jews in Nazi-occupied Europe.
 Thanks to the deal, she survived the war and acquired the company again afterwards.
 According to former Dutch resistance member Joseph Piller, who was instructed by the Dutch Army immediately after the war to research the role of the Goudstikker gallery during the war, Miedl used the company as a front to sell looted art to Nazis, and used the profits for the Abwehr.

 From the collection of the Wolf brothers, who had fled the Netherlands, he bought multiple paintings for the Göring collection, including a Vincent van Gogh, a Tintoretto, and a Joos van Cleve.
 For his own, he acquired the bank and the cinema previously owned by the brothers.
 From Hans Tietje, who was married to a Jewish wife, he bought a Madonna and Child by Lucas Cranach the Elder.
 From the Jew Fritz Gutmann, he bought three sixteenth-century silver cups.
 Other collections he bought include the Proehl collection (which included a Venus by Cranach) and he made an attempt at buying the Mannheimer collection which slipped away and was bought by Muhlmann for the Linz collection.

 Another Jewish art collector who dealt with Miedl was Nathan Katz.
 His heirs claimed that the artworks were sold under duress, similar to that of many other clients of Miedl, but this was disputed by the Dutch government, which had recovered many of the paintings from the Nazis after the war.
 Katz and Miedl had been friends, and no sufficient evidence could be produced to show that the sale had not been voluntary.

 Miedl also dealt with non-Jewish collectors.
 He bought a collection of 19 old master paintings from German banker Franz Koenigs in 1941: 9 Rubens paintings from it were sold by Miedl to Göring. from the Belgian art collector Émile Renders, he bought 12 old Flemish works, including works attributed to Hans Memling and to Rogier van der Weyden.
 6 Works were sold to Göring, the other half was kept by Miedl.

 In 1942, Miedl bought Christ with the Adulteress, a painting supposedly by Johannes Vermeer but actually a forgery by Han van Meegeren, for 1.65 million Dutch guilders.
 He then sold it to Hermann Göring in exchange for an undisclosed sum of money and 150 other looted paintings, 54 of them originally from the Goudstikker collection, totalling about 2 million guilders worth.